IBMIntegration/techjam/src/pages/aspera-lab/lab1/index.md

 2. Configure MySQL to make Shares use the same database as Console
 > 	Edit /opt/aspera/shares/etc/my.cnf.setup
 > 	Insert the MySQL username and password that you used during the install of Console and set host to 127.0.0.1.
 For the Port, use 5506 if faspex5 is also installed in the same server.
 Otherwise, leave it at 4406.
+> 	Make sure to use "127.0.0.1" for the host and not "localhost".

 ![](images/19.jpg)

 3. Run the Shares Installer